 If the floor is dry you’ll have to pull it up.
 If the floor still has moisture it won’t stick fully to begin with.

-TIP: If you use acrylic sealer as I did, you can mix acrylic paint in with it to enhance the color of the floors.
+TIP: If you use acrylic concrete sealers as I did, you can mix acrylic paint in with it to enhance the color of the floors.

 Here are my floors after 2 coats of stain and 1 coat of sealer with added color.

-STEP 5 – Wax your concrete stained floors
+STEP 7 – Wax your stained concrete floors

-Once your floors are totally dry from stain (about an hour), the final step is simply to wax.
+Once your stained concrete floors are totally dry from stain (about an hour), the final step is simply to wax.

-Spray one coat of wax (again using that handy sprayer) and allow to dry 1 hour.
+Spray one coat of wax (again using that handy sprayer) and allow it to dry for 1 hour.
 THEN remove all painter’s tape and plastic sheets from the wall.
-These may may have dust, sealer or stain which we don’t want falling on to wet wax.
+These may have dust, sealer, or stain which we don’t want falling onto wet wax.